only1angelnath/Python-with-Analytic-Sages/README.md

 # Python-with-Analytic-Sages
-This is where I store everyassignment done during the cause of python for data analytics learning with Analytic sages
+This is where I store every assignment done during the course of Python for data analytics learning with Analytic sages